Jomy10/voetje_encoding_engine/readme.md

+> [!CAUTION]
+> This library has been replaced with [libcipher](https://github.com/Jomy10/libcipher).
+Libcipher has more functionality and is just as portable
+> (or even more portable) than this library.
+This repository is therefore now archived.

 # Voetje Encoding Engine
 Deze code wordt door ['t Voetje](https://voetje.jonaseveraert.be) gebruikt om tekst te encoderen, zowel op iOS als op Android.